great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_sql_based_data_asset.md

 <!-- ## Next steps -->
 import AfterCreateAndConfigureDataAsset from '../../../../../components/connect_to_data/next_steps/_after_create_and_configure_data_asset.md'

 In this guide we will demonstrate the ways in which Batches can be organized in a SQL-based Data Asset.
-We will discuss how to use Splitters to divide the data in a table or query based on the contents of a provided field.
+We will discuss how to use Partitioners to divide the data in a table or query based on the contents of a provided field.
 We will also show how to add Batch Sorters to a Data Asset in order to specify the order in which Batches are returned.

 ## Prerequisites